AdobeDocs/data-collection-apis/src/pages/getting-started/personalization.md

 ---
-title: Personalization overview
+title: Personalization
 description: Learn how to use the Adobe Experience Platform Edge Network Server API to retrieve personalized content from Adobe personalization solutions.
-exl-id: 11be9178-54fe-49d0-b578-69e6a8e6ab90
 ---
-# Personalization overview
+# Personalization

-With the [!DNL Server API], you can retrieve personalized content from Adobe personalization solutions, including [Adobe Target](https://business.adobe.com/products/target/adobe-target.html), [Adobe Journey Optimizer](https://experienceleague.adobe.com/en/docs/journey-optimizer/using/ajo-home), and [Offer Decisioning](https://experienceleague.adobe.com/docs/offer-decisioning/using/get-started/starting-offer-decisioning.html).
+You can retrieve personalized content from Adobe personalization solutions, including [Adobe Target](https://business.adobe.com/products/target/adobe-target.html), [Adobe Journey Optimizer](https://experienceleague.adobe.com/en/docs/journey-optimizer/using/ajo-home), and [Offer Decisioning](https://experienceleague.adobe.com/docs/offer-decisioning/using/get-started/starting-offer-decisioning.html).

-Additionally, the [!DNL Server API] powers same-page and next-page personalization capabilities through Adobe Experience Platform personalization destinations, such as [Adobe Target](../destinations/catalog/personalization/adobe-target-connection.md) and the [custom personalization connection](../destinations/catalog/personalization/custom-personalization.md).
-To learn how to configure Experience Platform for same-page and next-page personalization, see the [dedicated guide](../destinations/ui/activate-edge-personalization-destinations.md).
+You can also get same-page and next-page personalization capabilities through personalization destinations, such as [Adobe Target](https://experienceleague.adobe.com/en/docs/experience-platform/destinations/catalog/personalization/adobe-target-connection) and the [custom personalization connection](https://experienceleague.adobe.com/en/docs/experience-platform/destinations/catalog/personalization/custom-personalization).
+To learn how to configure Experience Platform for same-page and next-page personalization, see the [dedicated guide](https://experienceleague.adobe.com/en/docs/experience-platform/destinations/ui/activate/activate-edge-personalization-destinations).

-When using the Server API, you must integrate the response provided by the personalization engine with the logic used to render content on your site.
-Unlike the [Web SDK](../web-sdk/home.md), the [!DNL Server API] does not have a mechanism to automatically apply content returned by Adobe personalization solutions.
+When using the Edge Network API, you must integrate the response provided by the personalization engine with the logic used to render content.
+Unlike the [Web SDK](https://experienceleague.adobe.com/en/docs/experience-platform/web-sdk/home), this API cannot automatically apply content returned by personalization solutions.

-## Terminology {#terminology}
+## Terminology

 Before working with Adobe personalization solutions, make sure to understand the following concepts:

-* **Offer**: An offer is a marketing message that may have rules associated with it that specify who is eligible to see the offer.
+* **Offer**: A marketing message that can have rules associated with it that specify who is eligible to see the offer.
-* **Decision**: A decision (previously known as offer activity) informs the selection of an offer.
+* **Decision**: Informs the selection of an offer.
+Previously known as an offer activity.
-* **Schema**: The schema of a decision informs the type of offer returned.
+* **Schema**: Informs the type of offer returned based on a decision.
 * **Scope**: The scope of the decision.
-  * In Adobe Target, this is the [!DNL mbox].
-The [!DNL global mbox] is the `__view__` scope
+  * In Adobe Target, the scope is equivalent to the `mbox`.
+The `global mbox` is the `__view__` scope
-  * For [!DNL Offer Decisioning], these are the Base64-encoded strings of JSON containing the activity and placement IDs you want the offer decisioning service to use to propose offers.
+  * For Offer Decisioning, scopes are the Base64-encoded strings of JSON containing the activity and placement IDs that you want the offer decisioning service to use to propose offers.

-## The `query` object {#query-object}
+## The `query` object

 Retrieving personalized content requires an explicit request query object for a request example.
 The query object has the following format: